kitakkun/back-in-time-plugin/README.md

 dependencyResolutionManagement {
     repositories {
-        mavenLocal() // library is also published to Maven Central
+        mavenLocal() // library is also published to Maven Local
         // ...
     }
 }